 - 5. Are there any related crimes?

-A prosecutor must prove the following elements of the crime to successfully convict a person of attempted extortion:
+A prosecutor must prove the following elements of the crime to successfully convict you of attempted extortion in California:

-- he/she made an attempt to extort property or money from another person, and
+- you made an attempt to extort property or money from another person,

-- the attempt was made by means of any threat.1
+- the attempt was made by means of any threat,1 and

 - a person directly, or

 - some other third person (such as a family member).3

-If a person is successful in extorting something of value, then he/she is guilty of extortion rather than attempted extortion.4
+If you are successful in extorting something of value, then prosecutors would instead press charges for extortion under PC 518 rather than attempted extortion under PC 524.4

 2. Are there legal defenses?